Circular designs for the real world

 IPL welcomes government regulation

 IPL welcomes increased government regulation of the waste industry to promote increased availability of recycled resins for our products.
-This will also reduce and eliminate, in time, the issue of plastics contamination in our environment.
+This will also reduce and eliminate, in time, the issue of plastics waste in our environment.

 Leaders in segregation containers